History of Bengaluru: Hyder Ali and Tipu Sultan

-When Hyder Ali died in 1782, his son Tipu Sultan deposed the weak Wodeyar, proclaimed himself Sultan.
-Under Tipu Sultan and Hyder Ali the state progressed economically and trade flourished with many foreign nations through the ports of Mangalore.
+When Hyder Ali died in 1782, his son Tipu Sultan deposed the Wodeyar, proclaimed himself Sultan.
+Under Tipu Sultan and Hyder Ali, the state progressed economically and trade flourished with many foreign nations through the ports of Mangalore.
 Several attempts by the British to capture Bangalore were repulsed by the Mysorean Army, most notably in 1768 when Hyder Ali forced Colonel Nicholson of the British Army to lift his siege of Bangalore.
 The French under Napoleon had promised to drive the British from India.
 Tipu successfully stalled the British in the first, second and third Anglo-Mysore Wars.

 Bangalore fort was captured by the East India company armies under the command of company governor general, Charles Cornwallis, on 21 March 1791 during the Third Anglo-Mysore War and formed a centre for British resistance against Tipu Sultan, being incorporated into the British Indian Empire after Tipu Sultan was defeated and killed in the Fourth Anglo-Mysore War (1799).
 A prominent role was played by the Madras Sappers in the capture of the Fort and subsequent development of the cantonment and the city.
 Bangalore is the permanent home of this Indian Army regiment since the mid-nineteenth century.

 Wodeyars and British East India

 Upon the passing of Tipu Sultan, the Wodeyars returned to the throne of Mysore, and therefore Bangalore, although only as figureheads.
-Bengaluru remained part of British East India until Indian independence in August, 1947.
+Bengaluru remained part of British East India until Indian independence in August 1947.